 Easements provide a broad range of legal rights and obligations.
 In a fairly recent Virginia Supreme Court case, Snead v.
 C&S Properties Holding Company, a landowner blocked access to a validly recorded easement.
 The easement holder filed a lawsuit, asking the court to order the obstruction removed.
 The Virginia Supreme Court ordered the fence removed, concluding that “a significant portion of the easement would be rendered unusable for ingress and egress if injunctive relief were denied.”

 Originally posted 2013-04-30 08:07:08.
 Republished by Blog Post Promoter

-Richmond Construction Law attorney Chris Hill, my friend and colleague, permitted me another opportunity to blog at his award-winning blog Construction Law Musings.
-Chris is an outstanding Virginia attorney, and his blog is a great source of information on construction law, including the intricacies of mechanic’s liens.
+Once again, my friend and colleague, Richmond Construction Law attorney Chris Hill, permitted me the opportunity to blog at his award-winning blog Construction Law Musings.
+You can get a lot of great information on construction law, including the intricacies of mechanic’s liens, from Chris and his blog.
 You can also follow him on Twitter, @ConstructionLaw.

 Here’s a brief excerpt of the post:

 A recent case highlights what happens when an Association’s Board of Directors, trying to uphold its fiduciary duty by enforcing and upholding its governing documents goes head to head with homeowners, both believing that they are in the right. . . .

 Our experience is that the volunteer Boards of Directors, when faced with tough choices, try to make decisions consistent with their fiduciary duties, in an attempt to protect the rights of all the owners in the neighborhood.
 That doesn’t mean they always make the right decisions, but these ordinary people are not ogres, either.